Borderline women, and men who love them.

 and qualities that keep men from surrendering these relationships.

-But a borderline disordered woman may be badly damaged, due to unresolved
+But a borderline disordered female is badly damaged, due to unresolved

 childhood wounds; it is this